AVEVA/CONNECT-data-services-developer-docs/content/api-reference/graphql-console.md

 # GraphQL console (Preview)

 The GraphQL console provides a graphical interface for creating queries for the GraphQL API.
-The GraphQL API returns Manufacturing Execution System (MES) streaming events and associated metadata stored in AVEVA Data Hub.
+The GraphQL API returns event data and associated metadata stored in AVEVA Data Hub.

 You can run a query within the console, or use it to create a query that can be used by an external application.